[On casting curses]

 ‘Was it as bad as it was made out to be?’

 ‘Oh, in point of style and form, quite hopeless.
 It deserved all the pulverizing it got.
 But, besides that, it was an evil book.
-The man believed every word of what he was saying, and I’m very much mistaken if he hadn’t tried the greater part of his receipts.’
+The man believed every word of what he was saying, and I’m very much mistaken if he hadn’t tried the greater part of his recipes.’

 ‘Well, I only remember Harrington’s review of it, and I must say if I’d been the author it would have quenched my literary ambition for good.
 I should never have held up my head again.’